VertexColor/.github/profile/README.md

 ```

 ## Specular Mapping
-The best method to implement specular mapping would be to pass a specular map to the Ambient paramerter, this would allow you to have brighter highlights on metalic parts of a model by boosting it's ambient light value for those vertices.
+The best method to implement specular mapping would be to pass a specular map to the Ambient parameter, this would allow you to have brighter highlights on metalic parts of a model by boosting it's ambient light value for those vertices.

 ## Using the OpenGL shaders
-I reccomend using [GLFW](https://www.glfw.org/) or [SDL](https://www.libsdl.org/) as a portable method of instantiating a window to render to and obtaining user inputs.
+I recommend using [GLFW](https://www.glfw.org/) or [SDL](https://www.libsdl.org/) as a portable method of instantiating a window to render to and obtaining user inputs.
 With these you can use the [esAux6.h](https://gist.github.com/mrbid/8563c765116f2dce3d4461adea15fdd1) header that I created.
 It will also require [vec.h](https://gist.github.com/mrbid/77a92019e1ab8b86109bf103166bd04e) and [mat.h](https://gist.github.com/mrbid/cbc69ec9d99b0fda44204975fcbeae7c).

 You can use [ptf2.c](https://gist.github.com/mrbid/35b1d359bddd9304c1961c1bf0fcb882) to convert ASCII PLY files into C Header Files that contain the individual buffers required for rendering in OpenGL _(or use [RPLY](https://github.com/VertexColor#loading-ply-files-in-c) to load them from file)_.

-The shader uses two main systems for lighting models, first it has a view-space light that you can set the offset position of - if the position is unset (0,0,0) then the light will always be at the postion of the camera, some times you might want to increase the height of the light from the player or extend it out a little.
+The shader uses two main systems for lighting models, first it has a view-space light that you can set the offset position of - if the position is unset (0,0,0) then the light will always be at the postiion of the camera, some times you might want to increase the height of the light from the player or extend it out a little.
 It's preference to use on view-space light than many world-space lights.

 There are then two main parameters per object rendered:
 * Ambient - This defines how much environmental light the model naturally reflects.